 Students are encouraged to request individual advising sessions with Pro Bono Program staff to identify and apply for projects tailored to their interests and to become eligible for recognition for their service.
 Program staff can provide resources for students, including specific information about current pro bono opportunities and contact information for site coordinators.

 * For J.D.
 Students, the Pro Bono Program has two levels of recognition for the Pro Bono Society - one at 50 hours and one at 100 hours of pro bono service.
 The Commencement Program, the Honors and Awards Program, and the Pro Bono Society certificate will denote which level you have attained.
+Additionally, you will receive one purple honors cord at 50 hours and two purple honors cords at 100 hours.

 The Commencement Program will have one of the following designations after your name, depending on the level you attain.